benjyongzh/anonymous-blog-api/frontend/README.md

 to-do:

 - member status page.
-- post detail page.
+- redirecting to error page for all errors. (fetching error, post not found, etc)
-- post creation page.
+- form validation on client to show input errors before form submit